esaezgil/esaezgil.github.io/content/post/unittesting_pitfalls.md

 However, this does not imply that the integration with third-party services should not be tested through integration tests as I detailed in [my previous post about test driven APIs](http://esaezgil.com/post/test_driven_API/)

-A similar example is the following one in which the calls to a the [Redis database](https://redis.io/) required patching:
+A similar example is the following one in which the calls to the [Redis database](https://redis.io/) required patching:

 - [Mocking API calls in unit testing](http://stackoverflow.com/questions/42819073/mocking-api-calls-in-unit-testing/42820601)